/tag/hpc

 PI: Edmund Brodie, PhD (Department of Biology)

-Rivanna is accessible through a web portal, secure shell terminals, or a remote desktop environment.
+The UVA HPC systems (Rivanna and Afton) are accessible through a web portal, secure shell terminals, or a remote desktop environment.
 For of all of these access points, your login is your UVA computing ID and your password is your Eservices password.
 If you do not know your Eservices password you must change it through ITS.

 Off Campus?
-Connecting to Rivanna from off Grounds via Secure Shell Access (SSH) or FastX requires a VPN connection.
+Connecting to Rivanna and Afton HPC systems from off Grounds via Secure Shell Access (SSH) or FastX requires a VPN connection.
 We recommend using the UVA More Secure Network if available.
 The UVA Anywhere VPN can be used if the UVA More Secure Network is not available.
-Only Windows and Mac OSX operating systems are supported by the Cisco client provided by ITS.

-• MobaXterm
+MobaXterm

 MobaXterm is the recommended login tool for Windows users.
 It bundles a tabbed ssh client, a graphical drag-and-drop sftp client, and an X11 window server for Windows, all in one easy-to-use package.
-Some other tools included are a simple text editor with syntax coloring and several useful Unix utlities such as cd, ls, grep, and others, so that you can run a lightweight Linux environment on your local machine as well as use it to log in to a remote system.
+Some other tools included are a simple text editor with syntax coloring and several useful Unix utilities such as cd, ls, grep, and others, so that you can run a lightweight Linux environment on your local machine as well as use it to log in to a remote system.

 Download To download MobaXterm, click the link below.
 Select the “Home” version, “Installer” edition,